GimmeKitties711/challenge_10-user_informed_logo_generator/README.md

 `jest @29.7.0`

 ## Usage
-Once you have opened the root directory in the Integrated Terminal, you can run tests to see if the shape classes' `render()` functions are working properly, and you can also submit answers to create a new svg file.
+Once you have opened the root directory in the terminal, you can run tests to see if the shape classes' `render()` functions are working properly, and you can also submit answers to create a new svg file.
 To run the tests, type

 `npm test`